AdobeDocs/workfront.en/help/classic/workfront-fusion/connections/connect-wf-web-service-uses-api-token-auth.md

  </tbody>
 </table>

-## JSON Body Mapped Using the JSON > Create JSON module
+## JSON Body Mapped Using the JSON > Create JSON module {#json-body-mapped-using-the-json-create-json-module}

 The Create JSON module makes the specifying JSON easier.
 It also gives you the possibility to define values dynamically.